flass/pantagruel/INSTALL.md

 ```

 #### Downloading the docker image from Dockerhub
-The simpler way to get the docker image for the pantagruel dependencies is to download it form the [Quay.io](https://quay.io/repository/flass/pantagruel-dep) repository, where builds are made automatically with the latest code on the Gihub repository - magical!
+The simpler way to get the docker image for the pantagruel dependencies is to download it from the [Quay.io repository](https://quay.io/repository/flass/pantagruel-dep), where builds are made automatically with the latest code on the Github repository - magical!

 Just run:
 ```sh